What is In Memory?

 How long is the ceremony?

 Ceremony length depends on how many veterans are being honored each year.
 In 2019 we honored 534 veterans and the ceremony lasted about three hours.
-The ceremony begins promptly at 10:00am on Saturday morning.
-Plan to arrive no later than 9:45am to check in.

 Will there be seating at the ceremony?